uiowa/uiowa/README.md

     ```
     blt blt:init:settings
     ```
 7. Configure each `sites/*/settings/local.settings.php` file to connect to the appropriate MySQL database.
 You'll need to use the user/password you set during step 3.
-The host should 'localhost`.
+The host should `localhost`.
 8. If the databases do not exist, use `drush sql:create` to create them.
 For example:
     ```
     drush -l mysite sql:create